openshift/kubesan/README.md

 Ensure that the shared, backing block device is available on all nodes in the cluster at the same path.

+Also ensure that the NBD kernel client is loaded on all nodes.
+Generally you should enable as many NBD devices on each node as the maximum number of Subprovisioner volumes you may need to have mounted on a single node at once.

-Then simply create a `StorageClass` that uses the Subprovisioner CSI plugin and specifies the path to the backing device:
+Then create a `StorageClass` that uses the Subprovisioner CSI plugin and specifies the path to the backing device:

 ```yaml